Funeral held for Beth Chapman of ‘Dog the Bounty Hunter’

-AURORA, Colorado (AP) — Friends and family of the late “Dog the Bounty Hunter” reality TV show co-star Beth Chapman are gathering in Colorado to remember her life.
+AURORA, Colorado (AP) — Friends and family of the late “Dog the Bounty Hunter” reality TV show co-star Beth Chapman gathered in Colorado on Saturday where they remembered her as tough and irreverent, yet full of love even for some of the fugitives she helped apprehend.

-Funeral services in Chapman’s home state of Colorado were being livestreamed Saturday.

-Chapman died last month at the age of 51 in Hawaii, where she lived with her family.
+Funeral services were held in Chapman’s home state after she died last month at the age of 51 in Hawaii, where she lived with her family.
 She had been battling cancer for about two years.

 Chapman and her husband Duane “Dog” Chapman starred in the A&E show until it was canceled in 2012.
 The show followed the couple as they apprehended people who avoided arrest warrants.